Contributing to the development of chemistry and chemical engineering in Member States, with special emphasis on chemical safety

 - Industrial attachment: Training in industrial operations.
 This attachment gives participants exposure to industry working environments and takes place in weeks 6-8 at various chemical plants.

 Contributing to the peaceful uses of chemistry is a shared responsibility for all OPCW Member States.

-By offering training to participants in chemical safety and security-related areas, Industry directly supports the implementation of the Chemical Weapons Convention in developing countries and countries with economies in transition.
+By offering training to participants in areas related to chemical safety and security, industry directly supports the implementation of the Convention in developing countries and countries with economies in transition.
 This actively supports The Responsible Care® initiative.

 - Final segment: Presentations of industrial assignments, research projects, and a final programme review.
-This segment takes place as at OPCW Headquarters, in The Hague.
+This segment takes place at OPCW Headquarters in The Hague.

-Funding covers costs of course-related travel, accommodation, meals, course fees, and medical and travel insurance for all participants for the duration of the course.
+Funding covers costs related to travel, accommodation, meals, course fees, and medical and travel insurance for all participants for the duration of the course.